shellscape/terraform-provider-supabase/docs/data-sources/storage_buckets.md

 # supabase_storage_buckets (Data Source)

-Retrieves a list of storage buckets for a Supabase project.
+Retrieves a list of storage buckets for a Supabase project using the management API.

 ## Example Usage